-Each of our current non-employee directors other than Mr. Flanders will receive an option to purchase 6,250 shares of our common stock on the date of the Annual Meeting.
-Mr. Flanders received an automatic stock option grant pursuant to our 2006 Equity Incentive Plan to purchase 25,000 shares of our common stock in connection with his appointment to our board of directors in February 2008.
+Each of our current non-employee directors will receive an option to purchase 3,250 shares of our common stock and RSUs covering 1,625 shares of our common stock on the date of the Annual Meeting.

 Amendments or Termination.
 Our board of directors may amend or terminate the 2006 Equity Incentive Plan at any time.
 If the board of directors amends the plan, it does not need to seek stockholder approval of the amendment unless applicable law requires it.
 The 2006 Equity Incentive Plan will terminate on the tenth anniversary of its adoption date, unless our board of directors decides to terminate the plan earlier.